helton/blog/content/blog/tech-stack/index.md

 tags: ["tech-radar", "stack"]
 ---

-We're surrounded by thousands of technologies to solve all of our problems.
+We are surrounded by thousands of technologies to solve all of our problems.
 But the more they are more headache we have to pick one.
-Tech Radars are meant to help you with that, telling you what the market sees like a good tech to adopt, to try, to search about and to discard.
+Tech Radars are meant to help you with that, telling you what the market understands like good tech to adopt, to try, to search about, and to discard.

-This post is meant to be updated frequently and it'll show what techonologies **I use (or have used in the past years) and recommend**.
-By technology I mean: libraries, frameworks, languages and apps.
+This post will be updated frequently and it'll show what technologies **I use (or have used in the past years) and recommend**.
+What I mean by technology here are libraries, frameworks, languages, and apps.

-Take everything here with a grain of salt since it reflects what I think is good based on my own experience so far.
-I can change my mind and other technologies can appear to replace good old ones.
+Take everything here with a grain of salt since it reflects what I think is excellent based on my own experience so far.
+I can change my mind or other technologies can appear to replace good old ones.

-The order here is important.
-I'm not creating categories for libraries, tools, platforms and etc. I'm putting everything in the same place to keep it simple, since the list is not exhaustive.
+The order here is relevant.
+I'm not creating categories for libraries, tools, platforms, etc. I'm putting everything in the same place to keep it simple since the list is not exhaustive.
 I might change my mind about that, we'll see.

-What does the **status** column means in this list?
-It's probably a different approach compared to the original **TechRadar by ThoughtWorks**...
+What does the **status** column mean in this list?
+It's probably a different approach compared to the original **TechRadar by ThoughtWorks** ...

 Glad you asked, here we go: